 Foods your doctor may recommend removing from your diet include:

-- FODMAPs: Carbohydrates including fructose, fructans, and others possible irritants are known as FODMAPs.
+- FODMAPs: Carbohydrates including fructose, fructans, and other possible irritants are known as FODMAPs.
 Certain fruits, vegetables, grains, and dairy products have these carbohydrates.
 A low FODMAP diet is associated with reduced IBS symptoms.

 - Gluten: Research shows people with IBS report improvement in diarrhea symptoms if they remove/minimize gluten in their diets.
 This includes wheat, barley, and rye products.
 This can prove effective even when patients do not have celiac disease.